jeffpar/pcjs.v1/devices/pc/machine/README.md

 state, while others include a hard disk with preinstalled software.

 However, most simply boot an early version of DOS, and the hard disk, if any, will generally be unformatted.
-From there, you can other disks and install other software.
+From there, you can load other disks from the [Disk Library](/disks/pc/) (or mount your own disks) and install other software.

 ### Model 5150 Machine Configurations